 Qualifying Life Event Enrollment Changes Allowed You get married.
 Enroll yourself, your spouse, and your spouse's dependent children.
 Drop coverage for yourself.
 You or your spouse has a child by birth, adoption, Enroll the child (if you are already enrolled). or placement for adoption.
 Enroll yourself or your spouse, and child(ren).
 You add a stepchild or foster child to your family.
 You get divorced, or your marriage is annulled.
 Drop coverage for your former and any children who are no longer eligible.
 Add coverage for yourself (if you were previously covered by your former spouse's plan).
-A several demondent disc · , A covered dependent dies.
+A covered dependent dies.
 Cancel coverage for your deceased dependent Add coverage for your eligible children if your spouse dies, and the children were previously covered by your spouse's plan.
 Your covered child reaches the Plan's age limit for coverage.
 Drop coverage for your child .
 Your spouse's employment changes.
 As a result, you and your dependents are eligible for coverage under a medical plan offered by your spouse's employer.
 Drop coverage for yourself and any dependents who enroll in the other plan.
 Your spouse's employment changes.
 As a result, health care coverage under your spouse's plan is lost.
 Add coverage for yourself and any eligible dependent who lost the other coverage.
+Enrolled employee or eligible family members gain coverage under Tricare due to change in employment status including entry into active duty military duty.
+Drop coverage for yourself or any eligible dependent who enrolls in the other plan.